1.1.1. School Team Players

 - Directed Abuse/Harassment Against a Specific Person

 The High School Esports League aims to provide a respectable environment for Esports while facilitating competition.
-Therefore, friendly trash talk and banter is allowed.
+Therefore, friendly banter is allowed.

 4.6.2.
 Inappropriate Language